 The job market is highly competitive, and employers frequently seek out candidates with experience.
 Even entry-level positions frequently want candidates who at least have some familiarity with the industry.

-Knowing this, it’s crucial that you engage in internships, part-time employment, or volunteer work to gain vital real-world experience.
+Given this, it’s crucial that you engage in internships, part-time employment, or volunteer work in order to gain practical experience.